GSA/wp2030-microsite/pages/offerings/modeling-tool.md

 ---
 layout: layouts/offering
-title: Workplace Investment and Feasibility Modeling Tool
+title: Workplace Investment and Feasibility Modeling tool
 tagline: Model your workplace using our tool
 description: Forecast your office, desk, and space needs with our workplace investment and feasibility modeling (WIFM) tool
 listLinkText: Read more about the WIFM tool